 - Jackson Band of Miwuk Indians, which owns Jackson Rancheria Casino & Hotel, which offers 1,700 slot machines

 The fact that roughly 49 tribes haven’t made a public endorsement doesn’t necessarily mean they all don’t support one prop over the other.
 Some of those tribes, for instance, may feel adequately represented by the California Nations Indian Gaming Association and the Tribal Alliance of Sovereign Indian Nations endorsing Prop 26.

-This is the ad running in California, which lists the tribes that oppose Prop 27.
-It was paid for by No On Prop 27.
+This ad ran in California in August.
+It listed the tribes that oppose Prop 27.
+It was paid for by No on Prop 27.